 What Does Yellow or Green Discharge from a Dog's Eye Mean?

 Yellow or green eye discharge in dogs is almost always bacterial infection.
-Here's what it means, home care, and why antibiotic eye drops are usually needed.
+Here's what it means, home care, and why vet-prescribed medication eye drops are usually needed.

 Published 2026-04-19